-Rep. John Tierney, an eight-term incumbent, won re-election, CNN projected, despite being dogged by a financial scandal involving his wife and her brothers and an illegal gambling operation.
+Rep. John Tierney, an eight-term incumbent, won despite being dogged by a financial scandal involving his wife and her brothers and an illegal gambling operation.

 Minnesota 6: Rep. Michele Bachmann (R) vs. Jim Graves (D)

-Tea party favorite Michele Bachmann won re-election, CNN projected.
-She was considered a shoo-in for re-election when she folded up her presidential campaign in January.
+Tea party favorite Michele Bachmann was a shoo-in for re-election when she folded up her presidential campaign in January.
 Ten months later, Bachmann still had the advantage but she faced a tough challenger in Jim Graves, a wealthy businessman.
 Graves waged a competitive race in October, spending $1.2 million in TV ads, compared with $1.7 million for Bachmann.
 The conservative congresswoman had never posted huge numbers on Election Night, but redistricting made her district slightly more Republican.

 Nevada 4: Steven Horsford (D) vs. Danny Tarkanian (R)